wmeints/effective-llm-applications/manuscript/08-working-with-structured-output.md

 1. First, we declare a new hub class that has an interface called `IUserStoryGenerationHubClient`.
 This defines the methods that a client needs to handle.
 2. Next, we'll allow clients to join and leave editing sessions so we know where to send the update for the user story.
-3. Finally, we have a method that allows the application to send updates to the current editing session with the generated content.
+3. Finally, we've created a client interface that allows the server to update user story content on the client.

 We need to modify the tool to use the hub instead of storing the content in properties in the tool class.
 The following code demonstrates what the tool looks like when you connect it to a SignalR hub: